gdepeute/dae.notes/cust.palantir.md

 # Call with Chad on 4/13/23

 - Showing a demo / presentation deck
+- Chad was in the CIA for a couple decades
 - "Dynamic Risk Library" - SW tool to enable clients to increase revenue (decrease losses), to yield strategic insights
+- Sold as annual subscription license per user
+- Custom Analytic Products (current and historic)
+- Emerging Risk Products (future focused)

 ## Palanir/Crisis24 SOW